-Out of the arguments with others, we make politics; out of the arguments with ourselves, we make poetry. — William Butler Yeats
+Out of arguments with others, we make politics; out of arguments with ourselves, we make poetry. — William Butler Yeats

 Your brain will invent fake problems if you don’t go out and find real ones. — Dylan O’Sullivan